databricks/terraform-databricks-examples/modules/aws-exfiltration-protection/README.md

 ## How to use

 > **Note**
-> You can customize this module by adding, deleting or updating the Azure resources to adapt the module to your requirements.
+> You can customize this module by adding, deleting or updating the AWS resources to adapt the module to your requirements.
 > A deployment example using this module can be found in [examples/aws-exfiltration-protection](../../examples/aws-exfiltration-protection)
 > If you are using AWS Firewall to block most traffic but allow the URLs that Databricks needs to connect to, please update the configuration based on your region.
 You can get the configuration details for your region from [Firewall Appliance](https://docs.databricks.com/administration-guide/cloud-configurations/aws/customer-managed-vpc.html#firewall-appliance-infrastructure) document.